Final Project - Lithography Exposure Tool

 Even with this final assembly however, there are a few additional details worth pointing out that will be addressed after I have a consultation with my TA to make sure things are on the right track.
 The first of which is that there is no handle to turn the gear system at the moment.
 I do plan on putting in a knob that the user can turn, but I am not sure if the best way to do this is with a keyed rod that would insert into the gear or to just glue it.
 The second issue is that there is no counterbalance on the sliding rail to prevent the light box from disconnecting from the ball bearings.
 I could add a bottom protrusion on the rail to make sure it can't come off, but then getting the rail on the bearing in the first place will be a challenge.
 There are methods I know I could implement that I know would work, but I would rather get some input from the TA first to make sure I do it in a good way.
 And lastly, I have not yet included any plans for the electronics.
 I will be using a microcontroller and screen to set up a "job" that would run an exposure at a power setting for a set period of time.
 This will be done through a visual interface that I will likely attach at the front left of the tool, meaning wires will have to connect the interface, the microcontroller, and the LED board.
 I am confident that I can design and 3D print a screen housing to fit in the free space left over, and the light box should have more than enough real estate to fit the microcontroller and LED array on a custom PCB.
 Depending on the performance and limitations of the UV LEDs that I find, I may also need some form of power converter but I will figure that out in the electronics design portion of class!

 After talking with Dan about the design, we came up with a plan to handle the areas of concern I highlighted above.
 To handle turning the gears, he thought from the drawing the user would basically use their thumb to turn the gears from the back one.
 I hadn't thought about this, and at least tentatively will try that method since I can always design and print a knob if it doesn't work well.
 For the rail, the method I was thinking of turned out to be the simplest and that would consit of adding a protrusion on the lower part of the rail to prevent it from lifting off the ball bearing.
 I would then need to screw or glue on an endcap to then prevent the rail from sliding off the bearings entirely.
 We didn't discuss anything about the electronics, which is fine because I have a lot of space to fit them into later.
 Dan however did show me a scrap device that was set to be disposed of with a very nice aluminum bottom plate.
-It fit the dimensions I was planning for my base, so I grabbed it and will start machining it likely next week!
+It fit the dimensions I was planning for my base, so I grabbed it and will start machining it soon!